1.1 What is Esmée Fairbairn Foundation?

 Esmée Fairbairn Foundation is one of the UK’s largest independent funders.
 Our aim is to improve our natural world, secure a fairer future, and strengthen the bonds in communities in the UK.
 We do this by contributing all that we can to unlock change by people and organisations with brilliant ideas who share our goals.
 Read more about our aims.

-In 2019 we made grants of £35.8m to a wide range of work in the arts, children and young people, the environment, food and social change.
+In 2022, we provided £36.2m in grant funding towards a wide range of work in support of our aims.
 We also have a £45m allocation to social investments.
 View our funding data.

 Our funds are generated by our investment portfolio.
 Read more about our approach to investment.

 The foundation is named for Esmée Fairbairn by our founder, Ian Fairbairn - read more about them and our history.